flowel1/apache-beam-python/README.md

 All processing methods called in the various pipeline steps (```some_method```, ```some_other_method``` etc. in the toy example above) must be taken from standard classes in the ```apache_beam``` library, possibly extended or customized.
 They all take zero or more PCollections as input and return zero or more PCollections as output.

 Our script uses the following Apache Beam classes to define the various processing steps.
-Here we just give a quick and rather informal overview; for further details, the official [Apache Beam Programming Guide](https://beam.apache.org/documentation/programming-guide/) can be consulted.
+Here we just provide a quick overview; for further details, the official [Apache Beam Programming Guide](https://beam.apache.org/documentation/programming-guide/) can be consulted.

 - ```beam.Create```